hveerten/katu/Readme.md

 `make`

-This will compile a static library in the folder `src`, three examples in the folder `examples` and a util in the `tables` folder.
+This will compile a static library in the folder `src`, four examples in the folder `examples` and a util in the `tables` folder.

 ## Usage